 Onboard clock for Chang’e-5 mission

-Chang 'e-5 is made up of four probes, and has a variety of working modes, such as single probe and multi-probe combination.
-Due to the limitation of system resources, the high-stable clock source is configured only on some of the probes.
+Chang ‘e-5 is made up of four probes, and has a variety of working modes, such as single probe and multi-probe combination.
+Due to the limitation of system resources, the high-stability clock source is configured only on some of the probes.
 An oven-controlled crystal oscillator with stability better than 10-8 is used as the clock source.
 The onboard computer calculates and maintains the time by receiving the clock source signal for the cumulative count.

 The time synchronization mechanism based on upper and lower subnets and peer subnets is adopted to realize the time distribution and synchronization among the probes, and the time accuracy is less than 5 ms.